-- 39. CPCs shall ensure that the following information is submitted every year to the Executive Secretary in a format provided by the ICCAT Secretariat.
-This information shall be made available to the SCRS and to the Ad Hoc Working Group on FADs in a database developed by the ICCAT Secretariat: - i. the number of FADs actually deployed on a monthly basis per 1°x1° statistical rectangles, by FAD type, indicating the presence or absence of a beacon/buoy or of an echo-sounder associated to the FAD and specifying the number of FADs deployed by associated support vessels, irrespective of their flag; - ii. the number and type of beacons/buoys (e.g. radio, sonar only, sonar with echo-sounder) deployed on a monthly basis per 1°x1° statistical rectangles; - iii. the average numbers of beacons/buoys activated and deactivated on a monthly basis that have been followed by each vessel; - iv. average numbers of lost FADs with active buoys on a monthly basis; - v. for each support vessel, the number of days spent at sea, per 1° grid area, month and flag State; - vi. purse seine and baitboat catches, efforts and number of sets (for purse seines) by fishing mode (floating-object associated schools and free school fisheries) in line with Task II data requirements (i.e. per 1°x1° statistical rectangles and per month); - vii. when the activities of purse seine are carried out in association with baitboat, report catches and effort in line with Task I and Task II requirements as "purse seine associated to baitboats" (PS+BB).
+- 45. CPCs shall ensure that the following information is submitted every year to the Executive Secretary in a format provided by the ICCAT Secretariat.
+This information shall be made available to the SCRS and to the Ad Hoc Working Group on FADs in a database developed by the ICCAT Secretariat: - a) the number of FADs actually deployed on a monthly basis per 1°x1° statistical rectangles, by FAD type, indicating the presence or absence of a beacon/buoy or of an echo-sounder associated to the FAD and specifying the number of FADs deployed by associated support vessels, irrespective of their flag;

+- b) the number and type of beacons/buoys (e.g. radio, sonar only, sonar with echo-sounder) deployed on a monthly basis per 1°x1° statistical rectangles; - c) the average numbers of beacons/buoys activated and deactivated on a monthly basis that have been followed by each vessel; - d) average numbers of lost FADs with active buoys on a monthly basis; - e) for each support vessel, the number of days spent at sea, per 1° grid area, month and flag State; - f) purse seine and baitboat catches, efforts and number of sets (for purse seines) by fishing mode (floating-object associated schools and free school fisheries) in line with Task 2 data requirements (i.e. per 1°x1° statistical rectangles and per month); - g) when the activities of purse seine are carried out in association with baitboat, report catches and effort in line with Task 2 and Task 2 requirements as "purse seine associated to baitboats" (PS+BB).